 Here are some simple tips to help your child stay safely hydrated while playing outdoors in the heat:

 Know the physical condition of the child.
 Lack of physical fitness can impair the performance of any child who plays in the heat.
-If your child is overweight or not used to exercise, they should start slowly.
+If your child is overweight or not used to exercise, he should start slowly.
 Dehydration of more than 3% of body weight increases a child's risk of a heat-related illness.
 For kids participating in organized sports, set practice schedules during cooler hours, especially if the child isn't in great shape.

 Acclimate them to the heat.
 Gradually introduce young athletes to the heat to prevent dehydration.
 Slowly increase the intensity and length of workouts over 10 to 14 days.
 This helps train their bodies to drink more, increase blood volume, and sweat more.
 Sweating helps release heat from the body.

 Give them plenty of water to drink.
 While sports drinks may be fine for some kids during periods of heavy activity, many contain high levels of sugar as well as the necessary water and electrolytes.
-Their taste can improves kids' desire to drink, but their use should be limited to periods of exercise only.
+Their taste can improve kids' desire to drink, but their use should be limited to periods of exercise only.

 Children and teens who exercise hard or play sports on hot days should cut back their time on the playing field by taking more frequent breaks, according to the American Academy of Pediatrics (AAP).
 Young athletes should be well hydrated before they begin to play.
 Then, during play, coaches or parents should make sure children drink often -- even if the children aren't thirsty -- about every 20 minutes.
 The AAP recommends five ounces of cold tap water for a child weighing 88 pounds, and nine ounces for a teen weighing 132 pounds.
 One ounce is about two kid-sized gulps.